-Located in the Japanese Pavilion, Teppan Edo offers guests a chance to take part in a Teppan-yaki style interactive cooking experience.
+Located in the Japanese Pavilion of EPCOT’s World Showcase, Teppan Edo offers guests a chance to take part in a Teppan-yaki style interactive cooking experience.
 Each chef prepares the food in front of you while putting on a culinary show.
 This table service dining option is a family favorite for several reasons.

 - Filet Mignon